Chart Color Schemes

 Age

-Narwee's median age exceeds the national pattern
+Narwee's population is slightly older than the national pattern